 The Environmental Health and Safety Office provides a wide range of safety training options to help promote your safety and health in the workplace.
 These training courses are offered not only to meet numerous regulations, but also toward an effort to encourage health and safety throughout the entire university community.

 For a complete listing of our training courses by category, click here.
-To register for training, visit our training registration website.
+To register for training, please note that we are modifying our training registration system.
+Training registration will be available August 1, 2022.
+Thank you for your patience.
 You can find a calendar of upcoming training opportunities here.

 Not sure who to contact?